What is Image Optimization?

-In today’s modern world everyone loves images.
+In today’s modern world, everyone loves images.
 An image can tell a better story than a piece of writing.
 This is why everyone likes to fill their website with tons of images.
-Important to realize that by doing this you are making your website heavy.
-Now by saying “heavy” means the browser will take a lot of time to load the page.
+Important to realize that by doing this, you are making your website heavy.
+Now by saying “heavy,” means the browser will take a lot of time to load the page.
 And visitors certainly don’t like the webpage that performs slowly.
 So, most of them will leave your site.
-Hence, it will increase your bounce-rate.
-A research tells that 40% of the visitors tend to leave a site if it doesn’t load within 3 seconds!
+Hence, it will increase your bounce rate.
+Research tells that 40% of the visitors tend to leave a site if it doesn’t load within 3 seconds!

-So, to get out of this situation, you must need to optimize images.
-A study shows that more than 64% of your website contents are images.
+So, to get out of this situation, you just need to optimize images.
+A study shows that more than 64% of your website content is images.
 So, if you can optimize these images, your website will definitely perform better.

 How to Optimize Images?

 First thing, first!
 You need to install Photoshop CS6.
-We recommend you to install CS6 because any user with any PC can run it smoothly.
-You can get the download link from here.
+We recommend you install CS6 because any user with any PC can run it smoothly.

 Now about the Images!
 Before uploading to your website, you have to optimize it first one-by-one.
-So, after installing Photoshop in your machine, select your first picture.
-Right click on it and open it with Photoshop.
+So, after installing Photoshop on your machine, select your first picture.
+Right-click on it and open it with Photoshop.

 After opening, your window will look like this:

-Then, first thing you should do is to crop the picture.
-Basically we do this when we see there is unnecessary area around the subject of the image.
+Then, the first thing you should do is crop the picture.
+Basically, we do this when we see there is an unnecessary area around the subject of the image.
 You may not need to crop depending on your image.
 That’s absolutely fine.
 But if you still find a way to crop at least a little bit, your image size will decrease naturally.
-Find the ‘Crop Tool’ on the Tool Panel at the left-hand-side.
+Find the ‘Crop Tool’ on the Tool Panel at the left-hand side.